Here are the biggest events of 2022 so you don't miss a thing, from the Queen Jubilee to Glorious Goodwood

 28 —Chichester Pride

-On the 28th of May 2022, we will debut the first annual ‘festival style’ Pride ticketed event in Chichester, to celebrate all those, past and present, that have been monumental in advocating LGBTQ+ rights.The event will be open to all, located in the Chichester College campus, from 12pm-6pm.
+On the May 28, will be the first ever ‘festival style’ Pride ticketed event in Chichester, to celebrate all those, past and present, that have been monumental in advocating LGBTQ+ rights.The event will be open to all, located in the Chichester College campus, from midday-6pm.
 Expect a fun, welcoming and safe environment, with incredible, diverse entertainment, for everyone to enjoy.

 28-29 — Goodwoof A celebration of all things dog with a lineup of activities, competitions, treats, talks and much more in The Kennels at Goodwood.